 Extra stadium info – Tanzania National Main Stadium

 In 2016, the Young Africans became the first football club with 20 Tanzanian top-flight league titles.
-The Young Africans gathered 73 points in 30 games during that domestic top-flight league season.
-They won 22 of those 30 games.
+They gathered 73 points in 30 games during that domestic top-flight league season.
+The Young Africans won 22 of those 30 games.
 Seven games ended in a draw and one game ended in a defeat.
 Simba became the second football club with 20 Tanzanian top-flight league titles in 2019.
 They gathered 93 points in 38 matches during that domestic top-flight league season.
 Simba SC won 29 games of the 38 games.
 Six games ended in a draw and three games ended in a loss.

 Mbwana Samatta signed with Simba SC in 2010.
 He joined Tout Puissant Mazembe from the Democratic Republic of the Congo in 2011 and he signed with KRC Genk from Belgium in 2016.
 Mbwana Samatta became the first player from Tanzania to play and score in the world famous English Premier League after he joined Aston Villa Football Club in 2020.